 From a 5-star hotel to quality-approved specialist family-run accommodation, through to a farmstead – this picturesque village on the northern banks of the Achensee will win you over on every level.

-Situated at around 930 metres altitude, this extensive town land area extends right to the German border, which is just a 15 minute toll-free journey by car.
+Situated at around 930 metres altitude, this comprehensive town land area extends right to the German border, which is just a 15 minute toll-free journey by car.

-Famous artists, in particular writers such as Ludwig Steub, Peter Rosegger and Ludwig Ganghofer, enjoyed the special atmosphere of this well-known holiday destination at the turn of the century, hence Achensee became a popular summer holiday destination.
+Famous artists, in particular writers such as Ludwig Steub, Peter Rosegger and Ludwig Ganghofer, enjoyed the special atmosphere of this well-known holiday destination at the turn of the century, hence Achensee became a popular summer resort.

 - Winter in Achenkirch